Justniffer

 $ justniffer -f /file.cap

-Many keyword has paramaters for setting a more precise formatting:
+Many keyword has parameters for setting a more precise formatting:

 output: